FriendSoftwareLabs/friendchat/README.md

 Presence provides temporary or persistent many-to-many rooms for chatting and video / audio conferencing.
 Invites to presence rooms can be sent through the other modules.
-More info in the FriendSoftwareLabs/presence repo!
+More info in the FriendSoftwareLabs/presence repository!

 #### Treeroot